Italian Pork Chops (Prosciutto, Arugula, Mozzarella)

 Be the family hero, with these Italian Pork Chops!
 Fresh mozzarella, peppery arugula, tomatoes, and balsamic vinegar come together to amp up your weeknight pork chop dinner.

 Feast your EYES, folks!
 These Italian Pork Chops are the real deal.
-Pretty simple, really – just grill or pan fry your pork, keep em warm and then make the “stuff” to smother them with.
+Pretty simple, really – just grill or pan fry your pork, keep them warm and then make the “stuff” to smother them with.

-I just love the colors in this, but the flavors…. ohhhhh.
-Fresh tomatoes, salty prosciutto, lush mozzarella, peppery arugula, garlic, balsamic vinegar… I mean, can you EVEN?!
+This is one of my most requested family favorite meals, for good reason.
+It uses fresh tomatoes, salty prosciutto, lush mozzarella, peppery arugula, garlic, balsamic vinegar… I mean, can you EVEN?!

-Pork really doesn’t seem to get the same air-time as chicken and is even called “the other white meat” – which is funny to me.
-Pork chops are SO tasty and if you time them just right, succulent and juicy and full of flavor.
-That said, you could totally switch out the pork for chicken here if that’s what you have on hand.
+Pork really doesn’t seem to get the same air-time as chicken and is even called “the other white meat”.
+Pork chops are SO tasty and if you time them just right, succulent and juicy and have so much flavor.

-Why this recipe works:
+Why you’ll love this

 - Adaptable.
 Everyday ingredients can be used!
 If you don’t have arugula, use spinach.
 No fresh mozzarella?
 Use shredded instead!

-- What temperature should I cook pork chops to?
 I cook pork to an internal temperature of 145 degrees F. Then rest for 5 minutes before slicing/serving.

-- What sides should I make with pork chops?
 Try these favorite side dish recipes of mine!

-- Prosciutto – this can be found in most delis in a regular grocery store.
+- Prosciutto.
+This can be found in most delis in a regular grocery store.
 If can’t find it, no worries!
 Some ham, or bacon will work.

 - Arugula.
 You could use baby spinach leaves if you needed to!

-- Balsamic Vinegar
+- Balsamic Vinegar.

-Cook the prosciutto
+JumpCook the prosciutto

 Cook until the prosciutto is crispy.
 Remove and set aside.